 The Fringe Benefits of Failure, and the Importance of Imagination

 J.K.
 Rowling, author of the best-selling Harry Potter book series, delivers her Commencement Address, “The Fringe Benefits of Failure, and the Importance of Imagination,” at the Annual Meeting of the Harvard Alumni Association.
-For more on the 2008 Commencement Excercises, read "University Magic."
+For more on the 2008 Commencement Exercises, read "University Magic."

 Text as delivered follows.